Recreation Administration is a leader when it comes to experiential learning

 @ CSU Fresno Room 9:45am-12 noon 3212 HML 1-3:30 290 IT

 Representatives from EPA’s Office of Research and Development will showcase openly available data for Fresno and the surrounding area.

 Message from the Chair

-Welcome to the website of Fresno State’s Recreation Administration Department.
+Welcome to Fresno State’s Department of Recreation Administration.
 Nationally accredited by the Council on Accreditation of Parks, Recreation, Tourism and Related Professions, the department offers a Bachelor of Science degree in Recreation Administration.

 We'd like you to consider the diversity and impact of the parks and recreation profession!

 The local and regional parks provided an economic impact in the United States of $140 billion in economic activity in 2015, and supported another 1 million jobs.
 Also, according to the Outdoor Industry Association, “more than 140 million Americans make outdoor recreation a priority in their daily lives.
 Americans spend $646 billion on outdoor recreation,” resulting in 6.1 million American jobs.”
 If you have an interest in working in this rewarding field, the department offers an opportunity to specialize in Adventure Recreation, Community Recreation and Youth Services, Commercial Recreation and Event Management, Sports and Entertainment Facility Management, and Therapeutic Recreation.
 Please contact an advisor to learn more about our major and the options of study.

 Our outstanding faculty have diverse professional interests, are energetic and passionate, and are student oriented.
 If you are considering pursuing your degree in our department, we promise you that you will be provided with an engaged, professional, personable, and challenging academic experience.

 We hope you find the information you need on our website, and you are encouraged to visit us on campus in order to learn more about the major and to explore the diverse career opportunities in parks and recreation.